How to: Calibrating Your Flood Damage Restoration Moisture Meter

 Like pin-type meter calibration, calibrating a pinless moisture meter takes minimal time and effort.

 To calibrate the meter, place your hand over its contact plate immediately after turning it on.
-If your non-invasive meter comes with a calibration block, use that in place of your hand.
+If your non-invasive meter comes with a calibration block, use that instead of your hand.
 Within a few seconds, the meter should measure 999.
 Next, remove your hand and take a second reading with the device’s contact plate only exposed to the air.
 You should see a reading of 0 or three dashes.

-And like a pin-type meter, if measurements aren’t as described, your pinless moisture meter may be malfunctioning and need some attention.
+Like a pin-type meter, if measurements aren’t as described, your pinless moisture meter may be malfunctioning and need some attention.

 Moisture Meter Technology Improvements for Streamlined Calibration